 What did you find most inspiring about Pandit Chitresh Das’ approach and teachings?

 He was an absolutely brilliant and puissant artist, a powerhouse and a wellspring of knowledge.
 He opened up a window to a bygone era and brought it to the modern world.
 He taught in such a way that we could taste it, feel it, hear it – the aura and atmosphere from those storied times was palpable through him.
 He was a catalyst in the bliss factor.
-What I found so inspiring was his ability to share the joy of the artform by helping his students tap into that bliss-factor.
+What I found so inspiring was his ability to share the joy of the artform by helping his students tap into that bliss factor.
 He knew how to push and inspire us, injecting a vast amount of energy into the classroom through direction, singing and tabla-playing.
-We were able to power through compositions riding the wave of energy in class that were very difficult to replicate at home by ourselves.
+Riding the wave of energy in class, we were able to power through compositions that were very difficult to replicate at home by ourselves.
 He was giving us the tools to eventually reach those heights through sadhana – granted that we applied them with discipline and vigor.

 Over the decades, I witnessed and admired how he evolved.
 When I started learning, Guruji always had his senior dancers or company members serve as liaisons with the students and their families.
 Although he was a strong presence in the class, he was personally far less accessible.
 Only in the 90’s and later did he start to become more approachable to his students, and he’d figured out how to connect with them directly while still preserving his due respect.
 The greatest strides were made in this area when he started inviting parents into the classrooms and including them in pointed discussions with his students.
 Now he was directly communicating with the parents and his messaging was reaching the extended community.

 The daily, multi-hour classes of the early 70’s were no longer viable with the changing society and lifestyle of the 90’s and 21st century Indian diaspora.
-Everything had to be distilled into shorter and fewer, larger classes.
+Everything had to be distilled into shorter, fewer, and larger classes.
 With a growing student base and the need for newer teachers, Guruji had to embrace the standardization of classes and teacher training.
-Furthermore, although never compromising on his standards, he became more empathetic as his student base gained more children and mothers, and subsequently, more of the Chhandam teachers were mothers.
+Furthermore, although never compromised on his standards, he became more empathetic as the Chhandam student base gained more children and mothers, and subsequently, more teachers who were mothers.
 When he became a father, he fully understood how to lead within the challenges inherent in balancing work, family life and dance studies.

 You have had extensive teaching experience in different parts of the country over the years and are known for your superpower as a community organizer and in inspiring students to study the art deeply.
 What drives you to teach and build community?